Are you a charity or a non-profit organisation? If so, you could be eligible to host a Career Development Placement Student!

 - Personal Enterprise (Problem Solving)

-The students on the programme are committed to their hours and ready to do the best job possible in helping to drive your organisation forward.
+The students on the programme are committed to their hours as part of their degree study and ready to do the best job possible in helping to drive your organisation forward, setting goals with you and contributing to the organisational aims.

 You can choose to host more than one student for the Career Development Module.

-The placement opportunity would offer the student(s) volunteering experience that provides them with the ability to demonstrate and develop the graduate skills throughout their time there.
+The placement opportunity would offer the student(s) volunteering experience that provides them with the opportunity to demonstrate and develop the graduate skills throughout their time there.

-The placement opportunity would enable each student to complete 70 hours in total from October until April/May, with a minimum of 30 hours in each university Semester.
+The placement opportunity should enable each student to complete 70 hours in total from October until April/May, with a minimum of 30 hours in each university semester.

 The placement must be able to offer the student a named placement supervisor, ideally that person which would be most involved with or managing the student.
-This duty would be no more of a demand than supervising a normal volunteer.
+This duty is no more demanding than supervising a regular volunteer, we just ask that they fill in an evaluation form at the end of the placement.

 The placement supervisor would be required to meet regularly (advised fortnightly for 10-15 mins) with the student, sign a Record of Activities form at each visit (like a log-sheet), and a Placement Supervisor Evaluation Form to be filled out at the end of the placement which contributes to 25% of their overall module mark.